utkdigitalinitiatives/islandora_batch/README.md

 ### Customization

-Custom ingests can be written by extending any of the existing preprocessors and batch object implementations.
+Custom ingests can be written by [extending](http://github.com/Islandora/islandora_batch/wiki/How-To-Extend) any of the existing preprocessors and batch object implementations.
+Checkout the [example implemenation](http://github.com/Islandora/islandora_batch/wiki/Example-Implementation-Tutorial) for more details.

 ## Troubleshooting/Issues